 To determine your budget, think about:

-- Travel costs: do you need to go to specific locations to collect data?
-How will you get there, how long will you spend there, and what will you do there (e.g. interviews, archival research)?
+- Travel costs: do you need to go somewhere to collect your data?
+How will you get there, and how much time will you need?
+What will you do there (e.g., interviews, archival research)?

-- Assistance: do you need to hire research assistants for the project?
-What will they do and how much will you pay them?
-Will you outsource any other tasks such as transcription?
+- Help: do you need to hire any research assistants for the project?
+What will they do, and how much will you pay them?